pycom/pycom-micropython-sigfox/docs/library/network.rst

     .. method:: wlan.connect(ssid, \*, auth=None, bssid=None, timeout=None)

-       Connect to a WiFi access point using the given SSID, and other security parameters.
+       Connect to a wifi access point using the given SSID, and other security parameters.

           - ``auth`` is a tuple with (sec, key).
 Security can be ``None``, ``WLAN.WEP``,